WHAT'S FOR BREAKFAST TODAY?

 Kiss and Ride

-Kiss and Ride Students are received at Kiss and Ride beginning at 7:10 am at Entrance 5.
-Students who are driven to school should be dropped off at Kiss and Ride on Ridge Heights Road, NOT in the faculty parking lot, the bus lane or on Seahawk Drive.
-The Kiss and Ride lane should be approached from Soapstone Drive.
-Drivers should proceed east on Ridge Heights Road, toward South Lakes Drive and drop off their student by Entrance 5.
+Students who are driven to school should be dropped off at Kiss and Ride (Door 6) no earlier than 7:10am on Ridge Heights Road.
+Students are NOT to be dropped off at the Main Entrance, the faculty parking lot, the bus lane or on Seahawk Drive.
+The Kiss and Ride lane should be approached from Soapstone Drive and students should be dropped off at our designated Kiss and Ride (Door 6), curb side of the school.